What gets an architect resume noticed

 Strong: “Led design and documentation for a $95M, 320,000 sq ft hospital expansion from schematic design through construction administration.”

 Organize into Design Software, Practice, Sustainability, and Documentation.
 Name specific tools (Revit, Rhino, Grasshopper) and workflows (BIM coordination, construction administration).
+Architecture education is critical - an M.Arch. or B.Arch. from an NAAB-accredited program is required for licensure in most states.

 Hard skills: Revit (BIM), Rhino + Grasshopper, AutoCAD, SketchUp, Enscape/V-Ray/Lumion (rendering), Navisworks (clash detection), Bluebeam Revu, construction document production, building code analysis (IBC, ADA), LEED certification process, energy modeling, specifications (CSI MasterFormat), Procore, construction administration